-However in “shared server” architecture, a single server process will serve multiple clients.
+However, in “shared server” architecture, a single server process will serve multiple clients.
 In shared server architecture, the total memory consumption will be less.

+Ans.
 In shared server architecture, the clients connect to a “dispatcher” process.
 This dispatcher is responsible for delivering the SQL requests to the “request queue”.

 The shared server process monitors the request queue.
 When they find an incoming request, they execute this SQL query and place the results in the response queue.
 The request queue and the response queue reside in the system global area.

-The dispatcher processes also monitor response queue.
+The dispatcher processes also monitor the response queue.
 When it receives a result, they deliver the result to the relevant client.

 In this architecture, there will be multiple shared server processes and dispatcher processes.